 The story of Typhoid Mary and COVID-19 are very much related.
-The well-documented story of Typhoid Mary resonates today during the novel coronavirus pandemic, as she most probably represents the first case of forced isolation to prevent the spread of an infectious disease by a person who is asymptomatic.
+The well-documented story of Typhoid Mary resonates today (June of 2020) during the novel coronavirus pandemic, as she most probably represents the first case of forced isolation to prevent the spread of an infectious disease by a person who is asymptomatic.

 Today we worry about the SARS-CoV-2 virus, but viruses are not the only microbes that can spread disease.
 Bacteria are adept at that as well.
 Mary Mallon made the most delicious ice cream, but the problem was that it could kill.
 That is because Mary carried more than the ingredients needed for ice cream!
 She carried the Salmonella typhi bacterium, the bacterium that causes typhoid fever.
 And she was well-deserving of the name that was bestowed upon her, “Typhoid Mary.”